 The recorded and edited narratives (Fig. 6) were given back to the community with the idea that these could be used in schools and community gatherings.
-The narratives were also a useful tool for creating space for conversations with government representatives about local perspectives on drought management.
-Whilst initially, the local policy makers we followed up with were more interested in the model data than in the community narratives that were developed from the model results, after carefully facilitated discussion they acknowledged the value of the videos in sharing the concerns of the community.
+The narratives were also a useful tool for creating a space for conversations with government representatives about local perspectives on drought management.
+While initially, the local policy makers we followed up with were more interested in the model data than in the community narratives that were developed from the model results, after a carefully facilitated discussion they acknowledged the value of the videos in sharing the concerns of the community.
 The videos proved to be stimulating prompts for conversations on drought preparedness and on the current situation facing the community.
-In addition, the policy makers found some of the images useful as illustrations of the specific conditions facing the villagers, as they explained it is sometimes difficult to get reliable information on villagers' situations.
-It was clear that they struggled with their role balancing between supporting the community and empowering them to face drought challenges without relying too much on government support, reflecting some of the tensions in the notion of resilience that we referred to in Section 1.
+In addition, the policy makers found some of the images useful as illustrations of the specific conditions facing the villagers, as they explained that it is sometimes difficult to obtain reliable information on villagers' situations.
+It was clear that they struggled with balancing their role of supporting the community and empowering them to face drought challenges without relying too much on government support, reflecting some of the tensions in the notion of resilience that we referred to in Sect.
+1.